 As an example, looking at the generic code LT1720, you’ll see 24 possible order codes. eg, LT1720CDD#PBF is a lead-free LT1720, in a DD8 package.

 To avoid inconsistency, we’ve settled on ‘Part Number’ (for order code) and ‘Generic Part number’ (for generic code).
 From here, I’ll refer to part number and generic code.

-You’ll find in (most) Altium components, we’ve included parameters for each.
+You’ll find in (most) Altium Designer components, we’ve included parameters for each.
 We also have a tradition of populating the component Comment field with the order code.
 The idea is that searching for either kind of code will yield a useful result.

-I didn’t think I’d need to air dirty laundry so soon :( To be honest, this naming standard wasn’t formalized until mid last year and you will find components that were built without those parameters.
+This naming standard wasn’t formalized until mid last year and you will find components that were built without those parameters.
 We’re slowly, but surely, fixing that.

 Package and Footprint names

 Internally we define a difference between package and footprint.
 A package in the set of dimensions that describe the physical package - using formula derived from IPC we can use these package dimensions to calculate footprint (land pattern) dimensions.
 Using the IPC footprint builder (see here), you enter package dimensions and it generates those footprints.